A variational approach to a cumulative distribution function estimation problem under stochastic ambiguity: Existence and approximation

 In order to analyze Problem~\ref{p_eta_rho_esplns_nu}, we define the following functions: $\varphi,\varphi^\nu: (\mathscr{F},\dl)\rightarrow \Reals$ where $\varphi(F):=\hatdl_\rho(F,F_0) + \iota_{C}(F)$, $\iota_C$ being the indicator function\footnote{$\iota_C(F) =0$ if $F \in C$ and takes the value $+\infty$ otherwise.} of the set $C:= \{ F\in\mathscr{F}\, \mid \ \hatdl_\rho(F,G_0)\leq \delta\}$, and $\varphi^\nu(F):=\eta_\rho^{+,\nu}(F,F_0)+ \iota_{C^\nu}(F) + \iota_{\mathscr{F}^{\nu}}(F)$, where

 The sequence of functions $\{\varphi^\nu\}_{\nu\in\nats}$ represents the objective function of approximating problems associated with the discretization of usc functions on the box partition $\mathcal{R}^\nu$, using the associated epi-splines.
 It also approximates the $\rho$-distance by the upper bounds $\eta^{+,\nu}_\rho$.
 Thus, it is the objective function representing Problem~\ref{p_eta_rho_esplns_nu}.
+Recall that for fixed $F_0$ and $G_0$, the continuity of $\eta_\rho^{+,\nu}(\cdot, F_0)$ and $\eta_\rho^{+,\nu}(\cdot, G_0)$ over $\mathscr{F}^\nu$, a finite-dimensional space, ensures the compactness of the feasible set and, consequently, guarantees the existence of solutions for Problem~\ref{p_eta_rho_esplns_nu}.

 In what follows, we analyze an approximation scheme for Problem~\ref{problem2} by considering the convergence of the functions representing the corresponding optimization problems.
 We provide conditions for the convergence of $\{\varphi^\nu\}_{\nu\in\nats}$ to $\varphi$, and we prove that cluster points of solutions to Problem~\ref{p_eta_rho_esplns_nu} are solutions to Problem~\ref{problem2}.